R3Conclave/conclave-core-sdk/docs/docs/writing-your-own-enclave-host.md

 ## Host Initialisation

 Now that the project modules have been set up, we can start implementing functionality.
 The Conclave SDK provides an API for querying Conclave support on the system at runtime.
-The following example code makes use of that API to log the status of SGX support on the system.
+The following example code makes use of the API to log the status of SGX support on the system.
 It will also attempt to enable SGX through software if it is possible to do so.
 This platform support check is optional.

+!!! note
+    Unless otherwise specified, code snippets in the following sections should be appended to the main methods of the indicated files.

 ***host/src/main/java/com/example/tutorial/host/MyEnclaveHost.java:***
 ```java